 - Preferred contact method: If you have a question, please contact me first through my Ohio State email address.
-We will reply to emails within 24 hours on days when class is in session at the university. - Class announcements: We will send all important class-wide messages through the Announcements tool in CarmenCanvas.
-Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages. - Discussion board: We will check and reply to messages in the discussion boards once mid-week and once at the end of the week.

-Grading and feedback: For assignments submitted before the due date, we will try to provide feedback and grades within seven days.
+I will reply to emails within 24 hours on days when class is in session at the university. - Class announcements: I will send all important class-wide messages through the Announcements tool in CarmenCanvas.
+Please check your notification preferences (go.osu.edu/canvas-notifications) to ensure you receive these messages. - Discussion board: I will check and reply to messages in the discussion boards at soon as possible or at least once mid-week and again at the end of the week. - Grading and feedback: For assignments submitted before the due date, I will try to provide feedback and grades within seven days.